 Coddan is passionate about delivering a quality service to each and every one of our clients and building long-lasting relationships, so that we can guide them through the entire process.

 Our trained advisers can expertly tailor our UK private limited company registration packages to suit your requirements.
 We can assist with the private company setting-up in the UK for non-residents, we can provide the registered address in London, Edinburgh and in Belfast, you can also setting-up a private company with us with the unique registered office address, means only your company will be able to use it.

 If you're considering setting-up of your UK-private company with a registered address, do get in touch.
-Take advantage of our vast knowledge to help you set-up and look after your business.
-Our consultants are available between 9.30 am – 6.00 pm UK time, Monday to Friday.
+Take advantage of our vast knowledge to help you set-out and look after your business.
+Our consultants are available between 9.30 am - 6.00 pm UK time, Monday to Friday.

 We will be happy to guide you through each step of the way.
 If you have questions, drop us an E-mail: email@example.com.
 We aim to reply to all emails within 24 hours.
 For any urgent enquiries, please feel free to get in touch over the phone + 44 (0) 207.935.5171 or (0) 330.808.0089 (national rates).

 We are proud to provide a transparent, hassle-free service that offers everything you need to set-up a company in Great Britain.
 There are no extortionate prices, hidden fees or restrictions, and we will not bombard you with short-term promotions or money back offers.